Mcgode/kryne-engine/README.md

 I am still working on implementing a basic common structure on many recurring aspects of the code, like object handling.
-As such, I haven't progressed much on the individual projects
+As such, I haven't progressed much on the individual projects.

+More specifically, right now, I'm working on:
+- Setting up light objects and integrating them to the scene
+- Setting up shaders for basic light support

 ## Individual projects